ErpNetDocs/tech/modules/logistics/inventory/inventory-control/issue.md

 ![Issue](pictures/inv_con_issue_docrelease.png)

-By tapping on it, you'll access the **Inventory** module from where you can release and complete the transaction.
+By tapping on it, you'll access the **Inventory** module from where you can release and complete the document.

 ![Issue](pictures/inv_con_issuedoc.png)